giorgiofran/vy_date/README.md

 if the end date (or duration, depending on the constructor) is null, a period of one day is used.

 The class is normally managed with initial and ending dates inclusive, but you can extract the exclusive end date with the appropriate getter if needed.

 When converted to Json string the class is saved as Map containing the two dates into the above (see Date class) mentioned format.

-## Usage
+### DatePeriod Usage

 A simple usage example: